 The FNA Asks Leo Mulvihill, an FNA Board Member’s Attorney, to Conduct Zoning 101

-Leo Mulvihill (my former law partner), Laura Tepper, Jill Betters, and others had a secret Facebook group where they gossiped about me, my girlfriend, and this lawsuit.
+Leo Mulvihill (my former law partner), Laura Tepper, Jill Betters, and others had a Facebook group where they gossiped about me, my girlfriend, and this lawsuit.
 This is just a small fraction of the things that were said:

 Leo also represents FNA board member Catherine Jennings, and formerly represented Neil Brecher in this lawsuit.